babatana/csinparallel-image/README.md

 ## Image Tools
 ### PiTracker
-The HD Image includes a program called PiTracker which is used to report information about the Pi to a server (located in RMS 201 - running on two Raspberry Pis).
+The HD Image includes a program called PiTracker which is used to report information about the Pi to a server (located in the server room running on two Raspberry Pis and accessible at pitracker.cs.stolaf.edu).

 The information it reports includes:
 - Pi's Serial Number